scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

-All strategies except the Naive one give effective coverage close to the expected 0.95 value (recall that alpha = 0.05), confirming the theoretical garantees.
+All strategies have the wanted coverage, however, we notice that the quantile strategy has much lower coverage than all other methods.

-2. Estimating the epistemic uncertainty of out-of-distribution data
+3. Estimating the epistemic uncertainty of out-of-distribution data
 -------------------------------------------------------------------

 Let’s now consider one-dimensional data without noise, but normally